Mau-Mau (card game): Austria and Bavaria

-In Austria and Bavaria a variation is the 32-card game known as Neuner ("Nines") in which a Joker is added and the Nines are used as wild cards.
+In Austria and Bavaria, a variation is the 32-card game known as Neuner ("Nines"); in this variation, a Joker is added and the Nines are used as wild cards.

 Czech Republic

 The most popular variant of this game in the Czech Republic is called Prší (raining in Czech).

-It is played with deck of 32 German cards (four card suits, values from 7 to Ace) and has almost identical rules with several differences:
+It is played with a deck of 32 German cards (four card suits, values from 7 to Ace) and has almost identical rules with several differences: